Online Distributed Algorithm for Optimal Power Flow problem with Regret Analysis: Online Distributed Primal-Dual based Algorithm

 Based on the KKT stationarity and feasibility conditions associated with the problem \eqref{eqn:D1}-\eqref{eqn:D4}, at the saddle points ($*$) of $\mathcal{L}_t$ we have,

 It is observed that the dual variable linked with the constraint \eqref{eqn:D4} vanishes due to the choice of the slack bus having no impact on the final result, hence it can be omitted from the $\mathcal{L}_t$ expression.
 Similarly, the dual variables $\mu^{+}_{i,t}$ and $\mu^{-}_{i,t}$ can be incorporated in the primal update steps of the algorithm, rather than being dualized.
+Using the above equations, an algorithm is provided to solve the optimization problem in \eqref{eqn:D1}- \eqref{eqn:D4} in Algorithm \ref{algo:doopt}.
+The intuition behind the update rules \eqref{eqn:e9}-\eqref{eqn:e10} are explained in the following remark.